-Precocious puberty is defined as the appearance of secondary sexual characteristics before the age of 8 in girls or before the age of 9 in boys.
+We define precocious puberty as the appearance of secondary sexual characteristics before the age of 8 in girls or before the age of 9 in boys.
 There are a variety of causes/types:

 - Iatrogenic – this occurs as a result of exposure to exogenous oestrogens, e.g. via creams or lotions etc.

 - True/complete – due to early maturation of the HPG axis resulting in high levels of GnRH, FSH and LH.
-This may be due to CNS lesions near or in the posterior hypothalamus, CNS neoplasms, harmatomas, primary hypothyroidism.
+This may be due to CNS lesions near or in the posterior hypothalamus, CNS neoplasms, hamartomas, and primary hypothyroidism.

 - Incomplete – due to increased levels of oestrogens in girls and androgens in boys that are independent of GnRH.

 Precocious puberty may either be isosexual (early sexual development consistent with the genetic and gonadal sex of the child) or contrasexual (early sexual development associated with feminisation of a male or virilisation of a female).

 We define delayed or absent puberty as the absence of secondary sexual characteristics by the age of 13 in girls or 16 in boys.
 There are various causes: